How to Build an Email List: Ultimate Guide in 2023

 And all of such techniques will help you understand how much intent your visitor has.
 Like, suppose they have something in their cart, it is obvious that they have higher intent, and it would be more relevant for them to click through a form.

 We’d recommend you offer different types of forms for different customers that are relevant to their journey.
 For example, if someone is a repeat buyer, send them a form to get into a VIP list and not a form made for new customers.
-Also, there should be different forms for different pages, like your homepage form should be different from your product page form, etc.
+Also, there should be different forms for different pages.
+For example, your homepage form should be different from your product page form, etc.

-This is the unique hack that I love to employ because collaborations and partnerships allow you to build a list by piggybacking off someone else’s audience and reputation that they have earned over time.
+This is the unique hack that I love to employ.
+Collaborations and partnerships allow you to build a list by piggybacking off someone else’s audience and reputation that they have earned over time.
 It lets you grow over each other’s backs and offers a win-win situation for both partners.

 But unfortunately, I’ve seen that this cool opportunity is not much utilized by most businesses.